gitmikex/Agility/f5-agility-lab-master/docs/class4/module4/module4.rst

 Module 4 - Add a user to a custom role
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Objective**

-Add a user to a custom role to give them specific permissions to a resource group.
+In this module, we will add a user to a custom role to give them specific permissions to a resource group.

 |image11|

+**Steps:**

 1. On the left navigation area, click USER MANAGEMENT > Users.